- What is a fee waiver?

 How do I fill out the form?

-The Application for Review of Assessed Fee or Change in Allowance is the “fee waiver” form that you must use to ask the State/CBC to let you keep more money.
+The Application for Review of Assessed Fee and Committee Findings is the fee waiver form needs to be filled out by an adult on your case.
 Click here to access a copy of the form online.
-You can ask for three different things:
+You can ask for two different things:

 What if my request for a fee waiver is denied?

 If the Committee denies your request for a fee waiver or change of allowance you can file an appeal.
+You must request an administrative hearing within 21 days of the denial.
 You can have an attorney help you with an appeal and should be given a list of attorneys to help you do this.
 Ask your case manager, guardian ad litem or attorney if you have one, or the judge at your next court hearing if you were not given a list of lawyers to help you appeal.